 How do you say your name?

 My name is pronounced as if it ended with an “a” – Cassandra.
 It would be easier if it was spelled that way, but my parents liked the French spelling, with the “e” at the end.

 Besides picture books, what other things do you enjoy doing?

 I love to look at things, especially things found in nature – Monarch butterflies, ruby-throated hummingbirds, sea shells – the world of nature is so diverse and beautiful, it’s truly awesome.

 I love to travel and take photos of the people and places I visit.
 I like to cook and bake and make all kinds of things.

-I also love to spend time with my grand-daughter.
+I also love to spend time with my grand-daughters.